mesutoezdil/chaining-augmentation-05/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss improvements or suggestions.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to the developers of the libraries used in this project.